 - They complete at least six of their nine credits at Swarthmore.
 Only one credit from AP/IB will count toward the nine credits required for the major.

 - They take at least one course or seminar at Swarthmore from each of the following categories:

 - They successfully complete the Senior Research Seminar (HIST 091) in which students write a research paper based on primary sources.
 This course (which counts as one of the required nine credits) satisfies the College's requirement that all majors have a culminating exercise and is only offered during the fall semester.
-The department encourages students to suggest possible research topics in their sophomore papers and to select topics by the end of their junior year and select their topic prior to taking the Senior Research Seminar.
+The department encourages students to consult faculty members about their topics by the end of their junior year and select their topic prior to taking the Senior Research Seminar.
 Juniors are also strongly encouraged to apply for summer research fellowships through the Division of Social Sciences.

-To graduate with a minor in history, a student must complete five history credits at Swarthmore College (AP, transfer credit, and courses taken abroad do not count).
-Two of the five credits must be from courses above the introductory level (course numbers 011 and higher; honors minors will meet this requirement with their honors seminar), and one credit may be in a history course offered by the Classics Department.
+To graduate with a minor in history, a student must complete five history credits at Swarthmore College (AP, transfer credit, and foreign study courses do not count).
+Two of the five credits must be from courses above the introductory level (course numbers 011 and higher; honors minors will meet this requirement with their honors seminar), and one credit may be in an Ancient History course offered by the Classics Department.
 Honors minors will complete one double-credit seminar as part of their academic program.